GOVIS Events - 2026

 Fri, 15th May 2026, 12:30-1:30pm, G.03, Ministry of Business, Innovation & Employment, 15 Stout Street Wellington 6011 - and online

-Following on from the 'Getting from 101 to 301' session in February, Jonathan Stuckey is back to introduce AI agents with SharePoint and M365; the differences between agent types in SharePoint; some real-world agent scenarios, and tips for establishing consistency with agents.
+Following on from the 'Getting from 101 to 301' session in February, Jonathan Stuckey (bio below) returned to introduce AI agents with SharePoint and M365; the differences between agent types in SharePoint; some real-world agent scenarios, and tips for establishing consistency with agents.

-• The essentials: agents in SharePoint - what used for and how they differ (SharePoint agents v Agent Builder v Copilot Studio agents).
+The essentials: agents in SharePoint - what they are used for and how they differ (SharePoint agents v Agent Builder v Copilot Studio agents).

-Note: this session will be most useful for people who have (at least) a Microsoft 365 Copilot license and have already (at least) tried using it.
+Note: this session is most useful for people who have (at least) a Microsoft 365 Copilot license and have already (at least) tried using it.

 Getting from 101 to 301 with Copilot and Agents - Practical Steps for Microsoft 365 Success